grf5/afm-datacenter-firewall-lab-guide/docs/_build/html/_sources/conclusion.rst.txt

 Conclusion
 ----------

-Congratulations, you have made it through your first week at Initiech.
+Congratulations, you have made it through your first week at Initech.
 Before you leave for the weekend please be sure to update your TPS report with the week's findings.